 If you’re looking for a fun, family-friendly activity, Blue’s newest winter attraction has you covered!
 Now open, Hike N’ Tube gives guests a taste of downhill without the speed and equipment associated with skiing and snowboarding.

 This multi-purpose, fully accessible recreation destination has altered the culture of fitness and recreation across Grey and Bruce Counties.
 The dream became reality when the City and Family Y forged a new partnership toward the creation of this facility and the Federal and Provincial governments made funding commitments along with over 800 generous donors from this community.
-The facility at

 Beautiful Owen Sound harbourfront park with beach, picnic shelter, washrooms, extensive play area, amphitheatre, soccer fields and trails.
 Site of the Summerfolk Music & Crafts Festival, Canada Day Celebrations, Owen Sound Ribfest and more!